redhat-cop/helm-charts/charts/operatorhub/README.md

 ## Introduction

 This chart enables specific operators as it creates a subscription for the specific operator.
 For this, it creates a Subscription resource instance and a OperatorGroup for the relevant operator's subscription.
-A ClusterServiceVersion resou
+A ClusterServiceVersion (CSV) is created automatically since the value of CSV is set in the Subscription.

 ## Installing the chart